johnemyers/iste-612/checkpoint-1/checkpoint-1.md

 * Apache PDFBox - Open and proces text data within an OCR'd PDF document.
 * Python for Data Processing Pipeline
-* Web Frontend - ??
+* Web Frontend - reactJS or python Django are possible solutions.
+Further analysis will be carried out at later stages to determine the right option.

 # Test & Demonstration